Bolstering Stochastic Gradient Descent with Model Building

-A number of researchers have studied adaptive strategies for improving the direction and the stepsize choices of the stochastic gradient descent algorithm.
+Stochastic gradient descent (SGD) is a stochastic-approximation type optimization algorithm with several variants and a well-studied theory \citep{tadic:1997, chen:2023}.
+It is a popular choice for machine learning applications; in practice, it can achieve fast convergence when its stepsize and its scheduling are tuned well for the specific application at hand.
+However, this tuning procedure can take up to thousands of CPU/GPU days resulting in big energy costs \citep{Asi2019}.
+A number of researchers have studied adaptive strategies for improving the direction and the step length choices of the stochastic gradient descent algorithm.
 Adaptive sample size selection ideas \citep{Byrd:2012,Balles:2016,Bolla:2018} improve the direction by reducing its variance around the negative gradient of the empirical loss function, while stochastic quasi-Newton algorithms \citep{Byrd:2016,Wang:2017} provide adaptive preconditioning.
 Recently, several stochastic line search approaches have been proposed.
 Not surprisingly, some of these work cover sample size selection as a component of the proposed line search algorithms \citep{Balles:2016, Paq:2020}.

 The Stochastic Model Building (SMB) algorithm proposed in this paper is not designed as a stochastic quasi-Newton algorithm in the sense explained by \cite{Bottou:2018}.
 However, it still produces a scaling matrix in the process of generating trial points, and its overall step at each outer iteration can be written in the form of matrix-vector multiplication.
 Unlike the algorithms proposed by \cite{Mokhtari:2014} and \cite{Schrau:2007}, we have no accumulation of curvature pairs throughout several iterations.
 Since there is no memory carried from earlier iterations, the scaling matrices in individual past iterations are based only on the data samples employed in those iterations.
 In other words, the scaling matrix and the incumbent random gradient vector are dependent.
+That being said, we also provide a version (SMBi), where the matrix and gradient vector in question become independent (see Algorithm \ref{alg:SMBi}).